 - sending your requests for metering and supply for HH and NHH electric supplies to the relevant supplier/s

 - timely completion of application forms for site works and new meters/ supply (please refer to individual documents below for lead times)

 - timely provision of all required information (please refer to individual sheets for lead times) to enable a supply application to be made (HH electric only)

 - receiving and accepting quotes and dealing with any queries arising

 - arranging payment of site works and all related costs

-- agreeing a date/s for works to be carried out and all aspects of on site management of site works
+- agreeing a date/s for works to be carried out and all aspects of on-site management of site work

 Lead times - important

 Industry lead times are non-negotiable and outside of our control.